aayushsh06/recipe-analysis/README.md

  height="450"
  ></iframe>

 The violin plot above visualizes the distribution of calorie values across all recipes, with outliers removed for clarity.
 The shape of the plot highlights the density of data points — showing that most recipes cluster around the 175–450 calorie range.
-The thickest part of the distribution, near the median, gives a quick sense of central tendency, while the tails show the spread of higher and lower calorie recipes.
+The thickest part of the distribution, near the median, gives a quick sense of central tendency, while the tails show a right skew on the data.

 This visualization is particularly useful for the calorie prediction task ahead.
 It helps identify:
 - The skewness of the distribution, which could impact model selection or preprocessing.
 - Natural calorie clusters that could hint at underlying recipe types.
-- Any residual outliers or irregular patterns that may need special handling.

 Understanding this distribution ensures the model is trained on realistic, well-ordered data.